leeprovoost/go-rest-api-template/README.md

 go mod vendor
 ```

 Side note: if you are upgrading from a pre-go mod project (in my case govendor) then that's quite easy.
-Enter the following commands step by step:
+Enter the following commands in the root of your project step by step:

 ```
-go mod init github.com/leeprovoost/go-rest-api-template go mod tidy rm ./vendor/vendor.jsonn go mod vendor
+go mod init github.com/leeprovoost/go-rest-api-template go mod tidy rm ./vendor/vendor.json go mod vendor
 ```

-This is documented [here](https://blog.golang.org/migrating-to-go-modules) and the last `go mod vendor` is menntioned [here](https://github.com/golang/go/issues/37734#issuecomment-596695647).
+This is documented [here](https://blog.golang.org/migrating-to-go-modules) and the last `go mod vendor` is mentioned [here](https://github.com/golang/go/issues/37734#issuecomment-596695647).

 ## Starting the app on a production server

 This is how you could run your app on a server:

-First, you copy the binary and the `fixtures.json` + `VERSION` files into a directory, e.g. `/opt/go-rest-api-template`.
+First, you copy the binary and the `VERSION` file into a directory, e.g. `/opt/go-rest-api-template`.

 Then start the app as a service.
 Store the app's PID in a text file so we can kill it later.